Cost of Believing Words Over Evidence

 The parent who offers warmth without accountability.

-These gestures are just enough to keep you invested.
+These moments feel meaningful—but they are often just enough to keep you invested.

 Sometimes it will.